 2. Just read the word for them!

 No, you’re right, that’s not the prompt.
 There are definitely times when you can save the child from the frustration of figuring out a difficult word.
 If the child is reading a proper noun and it doesn’t follow regular spelling patterns, tell him/her the word.
-Specific names of people, places, and things that are not familiar to the child should be an automatic told once you see the child is struggling (even a little bit).
+Specific names of people, places, and things that are not familiar to the child should be an automatic told once you see the child is struggling.
 The same holds true for words that have multiple irregularities in the spelling.
 I will not sit by and watch a child struggle with a word like PHLEGM.
 It’s a waste of their time and only serves to increase frustration.
 With unique words like this, I may also make a quick comment about the word, “Sometime PH makes the F sound.
 This silly word ALSO has a silent G!
 What a goofy word!”
-Depending on the age of the child, I might deliver the remark dramatically.
+Depending on the age of the child, I might deliver the comment dramatically.

 3. “Reread the sentence and think about what would make sense.”